-The Center for BrainHealth® at The University of Texas at Dallas is a scientific research institute committed to understanding, protecting, healing, and enhancing the brain.
+The Center for BrainHealth® at The University of Texas at Dallas is a scientific research institute focused on understanding, protecting and restoring the human brain.

 In recent years, the safety, preservation, and improvement of the human brain have risen to the forefront of our national discourse.
 At the Center for BrainHealth, a multidisciplinary team of cognitive neuroscientists, clinicians, imaging specialists, biostatisticians, and neuroengineers work toward the common goal of translating research findings into relevant applications as quickly as possible.